vitae-io/vitae-io.github.io/index.md

             <img src="/assets/img/demo_2.gif"/>
           </div>
           <div class="text">
-            <p>Review any suggestions Vitae makes for your bullet point on the right.
-Choose an updated entry based off the skill you want to emphasize.</p>
+            <h2>Review any suggestions Vitae makes for your bullet point on the right.
+Choose an updated entry based off the skill you want to emphasize.</h2>
           </div>
         </div>
         <div id="demo-break"></div>